RebornBeat/MPCNC-Tall-Boy-Hybrid/README.md

 ## 4. Structural Engineering: The Physics of Weight

-The justification for the "Tall-Boy" design lies in the analysis of moving mass.
-This metric dictates the maximum acceleration and speed of the machine.
+The justification for the "Tall-Boy" design lies in the analysis of moving mass and torque limits.

-### Mass Comparison (Grams)
+### A. Mass Comparison (Grams)

 | Component | **Standard MPCNC Primo (Heavy)** | **"Tall-Boy" Hybrid (Light)** | MP3DP v5 (Reference CoreXY) |
 | :--- | :--- | :--- | :--- |